Round-robin voting

 Round-robin, paired comparison, or tournament voting methods, are a set of ranked voting systems that choose winners by comparing every pair of candidates one-on-one, similar to a round-robin tournament.
 In each paired matchup, the total number of voters who prefer each candidate is recorded in a beats matrix.
 Then, a majority-preferred (Condorcet) candidate is elected, if one exists.
 Otherwise, if there is a cyclic tie, the candidate "closest" to being a Condorcet winner is elected, based on the recorded beats matrix.
 How "closest" is defined varies by method.

-Round-robin methods are one of the four major categories of single-winner electoral methods, along with multi-stage methods (like RCV-IRV), positional methods (like plurality and Borda), and graded methods (like score and STAR voting).
+Round-robin methods are one of the four major categories of single-winner electoral methods, along with multi-stage methods (like RCV-IRV), positional methods (like plurality and Borda), and rated methods (like score and STAR voting).

 Most, but not all, election methods meeting the Condorcet criterion are based on pairwise counting.